cloudedbats/cloudedbats_wurb_2020/README.md

 - Install needed Linux modules.
 - Install the CloudedBats WURB-2020 software.
 - Restart the Raspberry Pi.
-- Add extra features like RaspAP, etc.
+- Add extra optional features like RaspAP, etc.

-### Install the Raspberry Pi Operating system
+### Install the Raspberry Pi OS

 Use the **Raspberry Pi Imager** to install the Raspberry Pi operating system.

 - Download and install the Raspberry Pi Imager from here: https://www.raspberrypi.com/software/
 - Start the Raspberry Pi Imager.
 - Select the operating system **"Raspberry Pi OS Lite"**, use the 32-bit version.
+(The "Desktop" version will not work, it must be the **"Lite"** version.)
-- Attach an SD card and select it in Raspberry Pi Imager.
+- Attach an SD card and select it in the Raspberry Pi Imager.
 - Click the “settings” button (the cogwheel).

 Then make these setting, to be used as an example.
-It will also work with an Ethernet cable connected to the Raspberry Pi, and then the WiFi part can be omitted.
+It will also work with an Ethernet cable connected to the Raspberry Pi, and then the WiFi (wireless LAN) part can be omitted.

 Note that the username must be **pi** in this version of the WURB bat detector.